-If an injured worker has suffered a long-term injury or has become disabled, temporary total disability or permanent partial disability workers’ compensation benefits could provide a vital financial lifeline.
+If an injured worker has suffered a serious injury or has become disabled, temporary total disability or permanent partial disability workers’ compensation benefits may provide a vital financial lifeline.

 Get a free initial consultation by calling our office in Augusta or visiting our contact page.

 - 1 What Are Temporary Total Disability Benefits?